Being held in police custody

 If you've been charged with an offence and the police won't give you bail, they must take you to court as soon as reasonably possible.

-When you go to court, you can:
+When you go to court, you can do 1 of the below:

-• apply to the court for bail (If you don't want to plead guilty or your case has to go to a higher court).
+- apply to the court for bail (If you don't want to plead guilty or your case has to go to a higher court)

 If the court gives you bail, you can leave once you’ve signed your bail undertaking.